 Guest curated by Karsten Lund (Museum of Contemporary Art Chicago).

 Generous support for Phantoms in the Dirt is provided by the Efroymson Family Fund.
-Additional support is made possible by the Contemporary Arts Council.
+Additional support is made possible by the Headlands Center for the Arts, the Illinois Arts Council Agency, and the Danish Arts Foundation.